 - The data collected by fleet management software, as well as from GPS tracking and dashcams, can be used for training.
-It can also be used as a way to record good behavior and reward employees accordingly—one of several non-finance-related things proven to boost employee motivation.
+It can also be used as a way to identify and reward good driving behaviour—one of several non-finance-related things proven to boost employee motivation.

 5. Impressive Efficiencies

-Telematics can help you fine-tune your bottom line and eliminate inefficiencies—from poor equipment maintenance to vehicle and asset idling.
-It can also provide you with an overview of key metrics relating to your drivers, vehicles, and the fleet as a whole over the course of days, weeks, months—and even years.
+Telematics already helps many trades and services companies fine-tune their bottom line and eliminate inefficiencies—from poor equipment maintenance to vehicle and asset idling.
+It can provide you with an overview of key metrics relating to your drivers, vehicles, and the fleet as a whole over the course of days, weeks, months—and even years.

 Over time, you can begin to compile a big-picture view of fuel consumption, inspection results, asset use, and more.
 You can then use this data to make key decisions that will help you run your fleet more effectively—and improve asset utilization.
 Also, if you see certain assets being underutilized, you can downsize and resell those at an auction.